BirdsCanada/NatureCounts_IntroTutorial/docs/01-Introduction.md

 ## Acknowledgements {#intro1.3}

 The text in this document were adapted from the [NatureCount webpage](https://www.birdscanada.org/birdmon/default/main.jsp) and the [NatureCounts GitHub](https://github.com/BirdStudiesCanada/naturecounts) repository.
 The structure of this book follows that of the [Motus R Book](https://beta.motus.org/MotusRBook/index.html).
-Online [tutorials](https://birdstudiescanada.github.io/naturecounts/articles/index.html) are avaiable for the NatureCounts R-package, which are referenced throughout this document.
+Online [tutorials](https://birdstudiescanada.github.io/naturecounts/articles/index.html) are available for the NatureCounts R-package, which are referenced throughout this document.
 You are encouraged to review these tutorials for additional examples and more advanced options.

-Many people have contrubuted to the NatureCounts web interface and the R package, including, Denis Lepage, Steffi LaZerte, and Catherine Jardine.
+Many people have contributed to the NatureCounts web interface and the R package, including, Denis Lepage, Steffi LaZerte, and Catherine Jardine.
 The development of the NatureCounts web interface, R package, and accompanying online book were made possible by funding provided by Environment and Climate Change Canada and the generosity of donors to [Birds Canada](https://www.birdscanada.org/give/).
 Thank you!